Communication quotient: Definitions

 In 2020 de Vries finished research into the distinctive factors of communication at HAN University of Applied Sciences in Arnhem.
 He concluded that all communication models are mere frameworks than models, because they lack measurement.
-Furthermore these frameworks only visualizations of information flows.
+Furthermore these frameworks are only visualisations of information flows.
 De Vries defined more than forty communication competences in seven different layers.
 The result is a proven system for measuring CQ.
 De Vries claimed that communication competences are different from communications skills, such as presentation skills.
+(Ai says this about the difference: Skills are specific, teachable abilities used to perform tasks, while competencies are broader sets of skills, knowledge, and behaviours that enable someone to be successful in a role.
+Skills are more concrete and task-oriented, while competencies are more holistic and encompass multiple skills within a larger context.
+Skill: Knowing how to use Microsoft Excel.
+Competency: Data analysis, which might involve using Excel, but also interpreting data, drawing conclusions, and communicating findings).

-Competences can be taught in a learning program, skills need to be trained.
-He defines CQ as "the competence and creativity to communicate content in the context of the consumer to maximize the capacity of that information".
+Skills can be trained, while competences require a learning program.
+In a training program one learns an ability to do something by repeatedly doing it and this way learning to become better at it, like a presentation skill.
+In a learning program one builds knowledge and insights about multiple interrelated and interacting elements of a skill in a structured way.
+In simple words: carpentry is a skill; building a house is a competence.
+De Vries defines CQ as "the competence and creativity to communicate content in the context of the consumer to maximise the capacity of that information".